tranhungnghiep/Awesome-Open-Problems-for-ML/README.md

 # Awesome Open Problems for Machine Learning

-Call for research to speed up science:
+#### How to contribute:
-- If you are a researcher or practitioner in ML who wants to do side project with meaningful impact and potential breakthrough in science: welcome.
+- **If you are an ML enthusiast and want a side project with real impact:** You are welcome to choose a problem from below.
+When you have result to share, please link back here and open an issue to get your result listed.
-- If you are a researcher or practitioner in any field of science who wants to see how ML may speed up the progress in your field: please find and list open challenging problems, with datasets and preferably benchmarks.
+- **If you are from another field and want to see how ML can speed up science:** Please list open problems with datasets and benchmarks.
+You can do this via opening an issue or fork and pull request.

 ---